-What about insurance?
+What about car insurance?

-Current EU law makes it possible to drive around Europe for up to 90 days provided you have your UK insurance documentation with you.The green card is essentially another insurance certificate that essentially translates your insurance into foreign languages.
+EU law made it possible to drive around Europe for up to 90 days provided you had your UK insurance documentation with you.
+However, drivers of UK registered vehicles will now need to carry a motor insurance Green Card when driving in the EU and EEA.The green card is essentially another insurance certificate that essentially translates your insurance into foreign languages.
 For it to be legally binding, it must be printed on green paper.